wong-justin/fmin/README.md

 looks a little like midnight commander too

+## build

+rustc --version 1.65.0 or newer

+cargo run or cargo build

 ## roadmap / todo

 overall goal 1: quick, convenient directory navigator. then goal 2: file management commands like copy/paste. then stability and edge cases and fine tuning